-Three forex brokers in our 2018 Review offer the underlying, while 32 offer crypto as a CFD, and five offer accessibility via other means, such as exchange-traded products or futures contracts.
+Four forex brokers in our 2019 Review offer the underlying, while the majority offer crypto as a CFD, and a few offer accessibility via other means, such as exchange-traded products or futures contracts

-With an expanding number of fx brokers offering cryptocurrency trading, finding the right cryptocurrency broker can be a daunting task.
-Liquidity, trading costs, regulation, and product availability are just a sampling of challenges and risks when dealing with digital assets.
+Even with the expanding number of well-established fx brokers offering cryptocurrency trading, finding the right cryptocurrency broker can be daunting.
+Liquidity, trading costs, regulation, and product availability are just a sampling of the challenges and risks you might confront when dealing with digital assets.

 That said, not all stand-alone crypto exchanges are bad.
-For example, while Coinbase was not included in our annual review since it does not offer forex trading, it’s worth noting that the company has become a market leader with over 10 million customer accounts opened.
+For example, while Coinbase was not included in our annual review because it does not offer leveraged retail forex trading, it’s worth noting that the company has become a market leader, with over 10 million customer accounts opened.
 For more on Coinbase, read our review.

 In this guide, we will breakdown the best forex brokers for cryptocurrency trading.

 Based on over 81 different variables, here are our top finishers:

 - Swissquote 5 Stars